-The result of this work that God does in us is that we shed sin and are transformed into the character of God, the character of Christ, and god works to grow within us the very character and spirit of His self, the natural product of which is eternal life.
+The result of this work that God does in us is that we die to sin, and we are transformed into the character of God, the character of Christ.
+From there, God works to grow His character and Spirit within us, the natural product of which is eternal life.

 Opsōnion – in the Greek (from opson, “meat” and onemoai, “purchase”) – meaning literally, the purchase of meat (food) and later, “ration-money paid to soldiers”; hence, wages (“fitting compensation”).